-- 1.1 The first version of the Council's medium to long term financial strategy was approved shortly before the country entered its first lockdown in response to the covid-19 pandemic.
-During that lockdown and subsequently the Council's working practices and ways of delivering services have changed in ways quite unforeseen prior to March 2020.
-At this juncture it is unclear how long restrictions will last and what the medium term consequences of the pandemic will be.
-To that extent this must be seen as an interim revision of the strategy.
-However, aA medium to long term financial strategy is still essential to assist in ensuringe that the challenges the Council faces in terms of managing its budgets are addressed in the most effective way.
+- 1.1 A medium to long term financial strategy is essential to ensure that the challenges the Council faces in terms of managing its budgets are addressed in the most effective way.
 The intended outcome of the financial strategy is a sustainable financial plan, with planned revenue expenditure met by budgeted revenue income, with use of reserves to balance the budget kept to a minimum and targeted towards transformation of council services.
-The outcome of the strategy will be monitored through a range of measures including scrutiny of in year net expenditure through the Council's established programme of budget monitoring; tracking progress of the Improvement and Modernisation Programme and reporting on Benefits Realisation of transformation projects, and by keeping the balance of expenditure across services under review, to ensure that the strategic direction of spend is maintained over the medium term.
+The outcome of the strategy will be monitored through a range of measures including scrutiny of in year net expenditure through the council's established programme of budget monitoring; tracking progress of the Improvement and Modernisation Programme and reporting on Benefits Realisation of transformation projects, and by keeping the balance of expenditure across services under review, to ensure that the strategic direction of spend is maintained over the medium term.
 Health check Performance Indicators are detailed in Section 6 of this Strategy. - 1.2 The Financial Strategy is a companion document to the Corporate Plan and sets out how the Council aims to fund achievement of the priorities expressed in the Corporate Plan and the Local Outcome Improvement Plan (LOIP).

-National priority Children Education and Health Communities Economy, Fair Work and Business, Culture Environment Poverty Raising Aspirat tions LOIP priority our childre tter future for n & young n Moray Empowering & connecting communities Locality Plans g, diverse & ble economy

-Our People Our Place Our Future Council priority Provide opportunities for people to be the best they can be throughout their lives with a strong and sustained focus on those individuals and groups in our society who experience the most disadvantage and discrimination Empower and support communities to build capacity Drive economic development to create a vibrant economy for the future Cou Creating a sustainable council - that provides valued services to our communities.
-Financial Strategy: Developing our medium and long- term approach to financial stability Improvement and Modernisation: programme of transformation projects that will contribute to a financially stable council for the future Developing the Workforce: Realigning the workforce to meet our future requirements and developing new skills Our Approach and involve people (part → Environment look aft → Enterprising consider ng better results by collabo ners, businesses and com er world we live in to prote rating and working to engage munities) ct it for the future ay we do our business to
+Children Education Communities Economy, Environment onal and Health Communities Fair Work Liviloilileit National priority and Business, Culture Poverty Raising Aspira tions LOIP our childre tter future for n & young n Moray Empowering & connecting communities Locality Plans Growing, diverse & sustainable economy Council priority Provide opportunity people to be can be through lives with a structure sustained for individuals are our society where experience the disadvantage discrimination. rtunities for the best they ghout their crong and us on those ad groups in ho e most and Our Place Empower and support communities to build capacity Financial Strategy: Development Drive econo developmen vibrant econ future t to create a omy for the council - that provides Financial Strategy: Developing our medium and long- term approach to financial stability communities.
+Improvement and Modernisation: programme of transformation projects that will contribute to a financially stable council for the future Developing the Workforce: Realigning the workforce to meet our future requirements and developing new skills Our Approach Empowering - producing and involve people (part Environment - look aft Enterprising - consider opportunities for everyone to be their besting better results by collaborating and working to engage ners, businesses and communities) er world we live in to protect it for the future new approaches to the way we do our business to dimake services more sustainable for the future